 Other things to consider…

 Thanks to the two BubbleBums provided for our review, we had no problem fitting our three kids across the back seat of our rental car during our vacation.
-At only 13 inches wide, and weighing less than 2 lbs., it is also ideal for carpooling with extra children, and even sending along with your child to school on days when someone else might pick up.
+At only 13 inches wide, and weighing less than 2 lbs., it is also ideal for carpooling with extra children.
+And its packability makes it easy to send along to school with your child on days when someone else might pick up.

 I would also like to mention, that with a thin layer of memory foam on top of the “bubble,” it’s also surprisingly comfy (yes, I had to try it myself!).
 I think the BubbleBum folks should consider making a grown-up version for long-haul drivers and also the elderly who can use a little extra padding, and may no longer be the height considered safe for airbags (what, you weren’t expecting that in the Travels with Baby blog!?).